dineshkumar02/ptor/README.md

 ## Design
-The `ptor` tool designed to validate the `RPO`, `RTO` values after we do the failover/switchover of the instances.
+The `ptor` tool designed to validate the `RPO`, `RTO` values after we do the failover/switchover of the postgresql instances.

+This tool also helpful to evaluate the cloud providers `RPO`, `RTO` and `SLA`.

 To use `ptor` tool, we need below two instances.

 1. `PRIMARY_PGDSN` which points to the primary endpoint
 2. `REPO_PGDSN` which makes a copy of the messages, which parallel workers execute on the `PRIMARY_PGDSN`.